Dasharo/docs/docs/unified-test-documentation/dasharo-performance/405-fan-control-measure.md

 1. Proceed with the
     [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).
 1. Check if package `lm-sensors` is installed and if not, use bellow command in the terminal to install:

     ```bash
     apt-get install --assume-yes lm-sensors
     ```

-### FNM001.001 Fan does not stuck after coldboot (Ubuntu 22.04)
+## FNM001.001 Fan does not stuck after coldboot (Ubuntu 22.04)

 **Test description**

-This test aims to verify that fan RPM is not stuck after coldboot.
+This test aims to verify that the fan does not stuck on initial or any defined speed after coldboot.

 **Test configuration data**

-1. `FIRMWARE` = coreboot
+1. `FIRMWARE` = Dasharo
 1. `OPERATING_SYSTEM` = `Ubuntu 22.04`

 **Test setup**